-New Zealand’s fresh water bodies include glaciers, snow, rivers, streams, lakes, wetlands and groundwater.
+New Zealand’s fresh water bodies include glaciers, snow, rivers, streams, lakes, wetlands, springs and aquifers and groundwater.

 A ‘river’ is defined in the RMA as ‘a continually or intermittently flowing body of fresh water; and includes a stream and modified watercourse; but does not include any artificial watercourse (including an irrigation canal, water supply race, canal for the supply of water for electricity power generation or farm drainage canal)’.

 New Zealand has 70 major river catchments, 40 in the South Island and 30 in the North Island, and over 425,000 kilometres of rivers and streams